ubcofood/skipthelineapp/README.md

    - Paypal payment REST API

-### Text and phone call confirmation of the Order - Anirudh
+### Text and phone call confirmations of the Order - Anirudh

 - Added text message verification on chechout using the Twilio SMS API
   - Customers will recieve a text messagestating their order number and verifiying that it has been confirmed.